| The discussion on the strategic

 reaction, or both at once, from the moment they began to show

+the slightest serious progress.
 Whether it was militant peasant

 unionism (Hugo Blanco); militant working-class unionism (Córdoba,